Pints, Pounds, & Pâté

 Packing for 10 Days in Europe

-Packing is one of the best ways to get excited for a trip (that, and of course, reading travel blogs!).
-I love to be prepared enough to look nice all the way from the minute I step on the plane, to when I'm trudging all around Europe.
+In my humble opinion, packing is one of the best ways to get excited for a long-awaited trip (that, and of course, reading excellent, helpful travel blogs!).

 Packing for 10 Days in Europe: